fvwmorg/fvwm3/docs/DEVELOPERS.md

 The main FVWM repository treats the `master` branch as stable, in that it's the branch which has the most tested code on it, and the branch from which releases are made.
-Formal releases of FVWM are tagged, in the form `version-_x.y.z`.
+Formal releases of FVWM are tagged, in the form `x.y.z`, historical versions of FVWM are tagged as `version-x_y_z`.
 Untagged code may well accumulate on `master`, which will go to form the next release.

 Other branches in the repository will reflect on-going development from core fvwm-workers.
 As such, these branches are often in a state of flux, and likely